Alberta Highway 68

 Alberta Provincial Highway No. 68, commonly referred to as Highway 68 and officially named Sibbald Creek Trail, is a highway in central Alberta, Canada, west of Calgary.
 In the west, Highway 68 begins at its intersection with Highway 40 and ends at Highway 1 (Trans-Canada Highway) approximately 17 km west of Highway 22 (Cowboy Trail).
-The road is paved for the final 11.5 km to Highway 1 all other sections are gravel.
-It is provides access to hiking, horseback riding and hunting areas, Sibbald Lake Campground, private ranching operations and gas fields in the area.
-Through travellers can use it as an alternate route to Kananaskis Country.
+The road is paved for the final 11.5 km to Highway 1.
+All other sections are gravel.
+It provides access to hiking, horseback riding and hunting areas, Sibbald Lake Campground, private ranching operations and gas fields in the area.
+Through travellers can use it as an alternative route to Kananaskis Country.